(Eyelid Surgery; Repair of Droopy Eyelids)

 You will be given a local anesthetic to numb the area around your eyes.
 Sedatives will be given to help you relax.
 In some cases,

 will be used.
-In this case, you will be asleep.
+If so, you will be asleep.

 Description of the Procedure